MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/common-problems.md

 ## Common networking errors ##

 ### Load balancers are plumbed inconsistently across the cluster nodes ###
-In the (default) kube-proxy configuration, clusters containing 100+ load balancers may run out of available ephemeral TCP ports (a.k.a. dynamic port range, which typically covers ports 49152 through 65535) due to the high number of ports reserved on each node for every (non-DSR) load balancer.
-This may manifest itself through errors in kube-proxy such as:
+On Windows, kube-proxy creates a HNS load balancer for every Kubernetes service in the cluster.
+In the (default) kube-proxy configuration, nodes in clusters containing many (usually 100+) load balancers may run out of available ephemeral TCP ports (a.k.a. dynamic port range, which by default covers ports 49152 through 65535).
+This is due to the high number of ports reserved on each node for every (non-DSR) load balancer.
+This issue may manifest itself through errors in kube-proxy such as:
 ```
 Policy creation failed: hcnCreateLoadBalancer failed in Win32: The specified port already exists.
 ```